teamniteo/handbook/5_People/personal-finances.md

 The first step of managing personal finances is tracking your spending.
 It's a similar thing as with company accounting.
 You track and categorize your income, expenses, and balance.

 There are many options for tracking personal finances, from SaaS to apps, desktop software, free and paid.
-Dejan and Nejc use [Banktivity](https://www.banktivity.com/) on MacOS.
+Dejan and Nejc use [Banktivity](https://www.banktivity.com/) on macOS.
 We're not fans, but it does the job well.

 After you know your numbers, you can do the next steps.